YanniZ06/YanniZ06/README.md

-Ayo I do shit in haxe because its the only coding language I know
+Ayo I do shit in haxe (and C#) because its the only coding languages I know

 Yeah thats about it :)